makrai/notes/wiegreffe2102-teach-explain.md

   document [68, 24].
 We exclude datasets that include an associated document as evidence without specifying the location of the explanation within the
 * Some highlights are re-purposed from annotations for a different task
-  * eg M ULTI RC [60] originally to assess that each question in the dataset requires multi-sentence reasoning to answer
+  * eg Multi RC [60] originally to assess that each question in the dataset requires multi-sentence reasoning to answer
-  * S TANFORD S ENTIMENT T REEBANK [ SST ; 113] which contains crowdsourced
+  * Stanford Sentiment Treebank [SST ; 113] which contains crowdsourced
     * Word phrases that have the same sentiment label as the review can be heuristically merged to get phrase-level highlights [23].
 Other
 * wording of these instructions